clykins90/photo_report/README.md

   - Uses roofing industry terminology for insurance adjuster-friendly reports
   - Generates relevant tags for each photo to improve searchability
   - Provides confidence scores for each analysis
+- **MongoDB GridFS Integration**: Scalable file storage solution
+  - Stores images and PDFs directly in MongoDB using GridFS
+  - Efficient streaming of files to/from the database
+  - Built-in file chunking for handling large files
+  - Eliminates dependency on external file storage services
+  - Metadata support for advanced file organization and retrieval
 - **Comprehensive Report Generation**: AI-powered summary of all analyzed photos
   - Automatically aggregates findings from individual photo analyses
   - Creates a structured summary of all damages found